mgrova/auth_ai4media_colab/unreal_wiki/docs/01_Introduction.md

 make
 ```

+If you have some errors during the building process, its necessary to modify two lines in the source code.
+Basically, you only have to comment the following lines: [VulkanDevice Stuff](https://github.com/EpicGames/UnrealEngine/blob/4.27-plus/Engine/Source/Runtime/VulkanRHI/Private/VulkanDevice.cpp#L194) and [CanvasItem Stuff](https://github.com/EpicGames/UnrealEngine/blob/4.27-plus/Engine/Source/Runtime/Engine/Private/UserInterface/CanvasItem.cpp#L382).
+Once you have been commented these lines, you can continue re-run building of the engine.

 After having compiled the editor, it is convenient to test that it runs correctly.
 To do this we will use the following command inside of the Unreal Engine folder:
 ```
 ./Engine/Binaries/Linux/UE4Editor